 - oxycodone (oxy)

 The illegal use of fentanyl is part of the opioid crisis.
-Fentanyl is 100 times stronger than morphine and is sold or obtained illegally through methods including online ordering, manufacturing counterfeit pills (fake oxy) and reselling existing prescription pills.
-Fentanyl is often mixed with other drugs to increase drug potency or cut costs and increase profits.
+Fentanyl is 100 times stronger than morphine and carfentanil is 100 times stronger than fentanyl.
+Opioids are sold or obtained illegally through methods including ordering online, manufacturing counterfeit pills (such as fake oxy) and reselling existing prescription pills.
+Fentanyl and carfentanil are often mixed with other drugs (such as heroin or cocaine) to increase drug potency or cut costs and increase profits.

-Without proper standards and procedures, the dose of fentanyl in pills can't be guaranteed and can range drastically from pill to pill, increasing a person's risk of overdosing.
-Fentanyl mixed with other drugs including heroin and cocaine can increase potency and also increase the risk of overdosing.
-Any medication or drug obtained illegally can be cross-contaminated with fentanyl simply from touching pills or sharing surfaces.
+Drug mixing and manufacturing can increase potency but without proper standards and procedures, the amount of each drug added can range drastically, increasing the risk of overdosing.
+Any medication or drug obtained illegally can be cross-contaminated with fentanyl and carfentanil simply from touching pills or sharing surfaces.

 If an overdose happens